brookepoulton/beaumont-inventory-system/README.md

 - **suppliers** – supplier information
 - **users** – user login info and roles (admin or regular user)

-You can import the database using the included `495f4bpoulton.sql` file or manually create the tables.
+You can import the database using the included `495f4bpoulton.sql` file

 ## Setup / How to Run

 1. Install a local server with PHP and MySQL (e.g., XAMPP, MAMP, WAMP).
 2. Create a MySQL database named `495f4bpoulton`.
-3. Import `495f4bpoulton.sql` **or** manually create the tables above.
+3. Import `495f4bpoulton.sql`
 4. Rename connect_example.php to connect.php.
 Open connect.php and replace the placeholder values (your_username and your_password) with your own MySQL credentials.
 5. Open `index.php` in a browser to use the system.